KingKai025/Home-Lab-Project/README.md

 - Using Metasploit and Burpsuite to simulate different attack vectors.

 ## Steps
+ - First installed both hypervisors; VMware and Virtualbox.
+ - Went to the respective official websites to download the ISO files of both Kali Linux and Windows 10.
+ - Installed the ISO files in both hypervisors to learn their respective differences to fulfil the same function.
 ### Installing different Operating systems using different hypervisors:

 <img width="1411" height="789" alt="Screenshot (418)" src="https://github.com/user-attachments/assets/5be6045b-818a-4d8f-995d-131f5cd995ca" /> <br/>